albertogviana/port-service/README.md

 So after the project is built, you can run the application by running the command below:

 ```
-docker container run -it --rm -v $(pwd)/testdata:/import  albertogviana/port-service --help
+docker container run -it --rm -v $(pwd)/import:/import  albertogviana/port-service --help
 ```

 The command above will run the application and will show the help menu.

-For the application to find the file to import, you need to place it inside the import directory.
-So the application working directory is inside the `import` directory and is required to pass the file's filename inside the directory.
+For the application to find and process the file, you must place it inside the `import` directory.
+Then, the application will read the file inside the `import` directory.
+But, first, it is required to pass the file's filename as a parameter.
 And this way, the app will start the import process.

 ```
 docker container run -it --rm -v $(pwd)/import:/import albertogviana/port-service import --file my-file.json